 The Sagrada Família, or its full name Temple Expiatori de la Sagrada Família in Catalan, "Expiatory Temple of the Holy Family" in English, is a basilica that is now a major symbol of the city of Barcelona throughout the world at the same time as the most famous monument by ’Antoni Gaudí.
 The architect consecrated sixteen years of his life to his construction, living as a recluse in the building before having an accident and dying in 1926 without his project being completed.
 Since then he rests in the crypt of the basilica that one can and must visit.

 To your good heart!
-The construction of the basilica has long been financed by donations as Gaudí wished.
+The construction of the Sagrada Familia has long been financed by donations as Gaudí wished.
 Today donations and almsgiving are rare.
 Its construction continues mainly paid by visitors ticket entry fees paid.

 A new religious architecture

 In 1883, following the neo-Gothic project begun by Francesc de Villar, Gaudí aimed to build a "cathedral of the 20th century" that would model the exuberance of nature.